Via Palestro massacre: Commemorations

 On 27 July 2013, twenty years after the explosion, a commemorative plaque was placed on the site of the massacre with the names of the victims, as well as the gardens of via Morgagni, located about one kilometer from the site of the attack, were named after the victims of the massacre.
+On the thirtieth anniversary in 2023, in tandem with prayer services and official events commemorating the attack, Pope Francis issued a letter recalling the bombing and expressing gratitude for those who "in the fulfillment of their duty, sometimes risking their lives, devoted themselves to the protection of the community."
+In particular, he praised those "who believed in and defended the founding values of a democracy, those of justice and liberty," and, called for opposition to "the many forms of illegality and abuse that unfortunately still beset contemporary society."